-The Machinery Ring Association of England and Wales (MRA) is the umbrella body representing the interests of nine machinery rings operating across England & Wales as cooperative associations, undertaking a range of activities intended to serve the commercial interests of the farming community and their land management activities.
+The Machinery Ring Association of England and Wales (MRA) is the umbrella body representing the interests of six machinery rings operating across England & Wales as cooperative associations, undertaking a range of activities intended to serve the commercial interests of the farming community and their land management activities.

 By cooperative use of time and resources each ring acts as a management broker to it’s members, in order that their capital intensive plant and equipment may be utilised in the most cost effective manner.

 Current ring membership covers all sectors of agriculture and all holding sizes from commercial smallholder to institutional farming companies.
 Additionally ring membership covers all businesses and trades-people involved in agriculture including:

 |●||Machinery Hire Companies|